 Spider-Man went through a long and arduous journey to make a legitimate splash on the big screen.
-The character was introduced in 1962’s Amazing Fantasy #15, yet he trailed far behind both time-honoured super-heroes such as Superman (1978) and modern warriors like Blade (1998, and check out Blade: Trinity with Triple H) in terms of a classic on-screen portrayal.
+The character was introduced in 1962’s Amazing Fantasy #15, yet he trailed far behind both time-honored super-heroes such as Superman (1978) and modern warriors like Blade (1998, and check out Blade: Trinity with Triple H) in terms of a classic on-screen portrayal.
 Would the long wait for Spider-Man’s big summer movie be worth it?

 Yes.
 Spider-Man is one of the best-paced and most effectively structured super-hero movies ever put together.
 You all know that story: Peter Parker (Maguire, Seabiscuit, Pleasantville) is bitten by a radioactive spider and becomes Spider-Man to fulfill the responsibility given to someone with super powers.
 Truth be told, though, give any teenager super powers and, before they dedicate their life to fighting crime, they’re going to have some fun.
 This is how Parker ends up inside a wrestling ring fighting Bonesaw McGraw (Randy Savage, Ready To Rumble, Sting: Moment of Truth) for a cash prize to help the struggling teenager buy a car.